Hazelnut Cake with Coffee Chantilly

 Place hazelnuts, almond powder and powdered sugar in a food processor.
 Grind them for about half a minute to get a powder.
 Be careful not to grind it too much otherwise you’ll get a paste.
 Transfer the powder to medium bowl.
 Keep aside.
 Preheat oven to 160 °C / 320 °F.

 French meringue: Whip 65 g egg whites in a mixer on medium speed until thick white foam is formed.
 While still whipping at medium speed, add sugar gradually and slowly.
-After all sugar is added, increase speed to high and whip until you get a strong and firm meringue (otherwise the batter will be too runny and will leak from the ring, as you can see above in my photos).
+After all sugar is added, increase speed to high and whip until you get a strong and firm meringue (otherwise the batter will be too runny and will leak from the ring, as you can see in above photos).

 In the meantime, melt the butter.
 Add potato flour and salt to the powders and mix.
 Add the rest of the egg whites and the yolk as well and whisk it all together.
-Add the hazelnut paste and whisk again.
+Finally, Add the hazelnut paste and whisk again.
 Transfer a table spoon from the mixture to the melted butter.
 Mix well and return it back to the mixture.
 Whisk well.

 Break the chocolate into small pieces and put them in a bowl.
 Put 80 g heavy cream in a tea kettle and add coffee.
 Bring it to a boil while stirring to melt the coffee.
 Remove from heat.
 Add gelatin mass and mix well.